-The Company has not implemented an internal audit function.
-The Board believes that the nature of the Company's operations currently do not require this to be instigated as a separate function to those functions undertaken by the external auditors and the Audit & Risk Committee.
+SCA has not implemented an internal audit function.
+The Board considers that SCA's operations do not require this to be instigated as a separate function to those functions undertaken by the external auditors and the Audit & Risk Committee.

 Assurance